Government of Canada invests to increase equity, diversity and inclusion in research

 – The Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry

-"Canada cannot afford to leave talent on the sidelines of innovation.
-The three Ontario institutions receiving funding today will be key to the important work being done to improve equity, diversity and inclusion in the research community across our country."
+"Canada cannot afford to leave talent on the sidelines of science and innovation.
+The funding announced today for these three Quebec institutions will support important work to create a more equitable, diverse and inclusive research community."

+– Will Amos, Parliamentary Secretary to the Minister of Innovation, Science and Industry (Science)

-"Equity, diversity and inclusion in Canadian post-secondary institutions is headed in a positive direction, but there is still more work to be done.
-This investment by the Government of Canada in these Ontario-based institutions will help Canada's diverse scientific community reach its full potential."
+"The fight against anti-Black racism and all forms of systemic discrimination must continue in all realms.
+Although equity, diversity and inclusion in Canadian post-secondary institutions is headed in a positive direction, there is still more work to be done.
+This investment by the Government of Canada in these Quebec-based institutions will help Canada's diverse scientific community reach its full potential."

+– Greg Fergus, Parliamentary Secretary to the President of the Treasury Board and to the Minister of Digital Government

 "Congratulations and much success to all 12 post-secondary institutions receiving funds to support their efforts to create an inclusive environment reflecting Canada's diversity.
 We know the Canadian research ecosystem can only be excellent, innovative and impactful when it benefits us all."